bbauska/UofM-AdvStyling/readme.md

 <!-- {width="4.0in" height="2.439744094488189in"} -->

 The same is true if you go to Start Bootstrap where you can get other themes and templates.
-Again, it\'s open source which means it\'s absolutely free and you can use it.
-You don\'t need to pay them.
-You don\'t need to do anything special.
+Again, it&apos;s open source which means it&apos;s absolutely free and you can use it.
+You don&apos;t need to pay them.
+You don&apos;t need to do anything special.
 People like to help others and not only that, they like the idea of people using their code.
-If you can kind of mention it in your comments, give them a thumbs up, it\'s going to help them become better programmers.
+If you can kind of mention it in your comments, give them a thumbs up, it&apos;s going to help them become better programmers.

 So again, they break it down in different ideas.